Crime and safety in romania

 Once the taxi company of your choice has informed you (via the screen) how long the taxi will take to arrive, and what ID number the taxi has (take the ticket which will be printed), you simply go outside to wait for your taxi.

 Make sure you get the correct taxi: check the company name and ID number with the one on your ticket.
 While most of the rip-off taxis of yore have now gone, there are still sometimes touts hassling visitors inside the arrivals hall: ignore them.
+As in other country, safety in romania may depend on your ability to pay attention to a few obvious details like these.

 ARRIVING AT BUCHAREST OTOPENI (HENRI COANDA) AIRPORT.